skalarproduktraum/phd-thesis/chapters/interactive-ablation.md

     \caption{A window-based 2D interface for laser ablation.
 Laser and stage controls for movement are shown in the tabs on the upper left, power controls for the ablation unit on the lower left.
 The view of the specimen is shown at the center, with the current cut overlaid as a circle.
 Reproduced from \citep{Oswald:2010pr}.\label{fig:LaserAblation2D}}
 \end{figure*}

 Complex, three-dimensional cuts are hard to perform on a regular screen from an interaction perspective —  it is hard to translate from an image projected on a 2D screen to a — potentially moving — 3D volumetric specimen, and even with sophisticated techniques as in [@Peng:2014bu], it can become overwhelming for the user.
-Nevertheless, complex geometries need to be investigated in order to better understand the biophysics of e.g. the cellular cortex.
+Nevertheless, complex geometries need to be investigated in order to better understand the biophysics of, e.g., the cellular cortex.

 Most of the systems surveyed use a confocal microscope as a basis.
 In many use cases, lightsheet microscopes could be used for their superior speed and gentle imaging as instruments for 3D ablation purposes.
 Their particular way of mounting samples can beneficial for quickly moving the sample in three directional axis plus one rotational axis, something that is not possible with e.g. confocal microscopes.
 Even if the sample requires to be mounted on a microscopy slide, variations of the original lightsheet microscope design exist that have similar geometries as confocal microscopes.